5cover/portfolio/doc/scratch.md

 - On the future of AI : individualization after democratization

-## switch button

-redo it. the current one is slightly innacurrate plus it doesnt support tab navigation

 ## Piano tiles wave on page load

 CTA for hover.